knowmics-lab/BacExplorer/README.md

 ## INSTALLATION
 An UNIX environment is required so that Snakemake will be able to perform.
-This is ensured with the usage of Docker, so the tool can be executed on Linux, macOS and Windows.
+This is ensured with the usage of Docker, so the tool can be executed on Linux, macOS and Windows Professional.
 If your system doesn't have Docker, please install it for your platform from here: https://www.docker.com/.
 You can decide to install Docker later, since we provide the download link for your platform inside the application too.
 The installation of Docker is the only manual step for the usage of BacExplorer: everything else is automatized.